SwapnilChand/think/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-A simple quiz android app.
+A simple quiz android app on predicting mental mood of the user.

 ## Inspirations
 * www.headspace.com